The motivic anabelian geometry of local heights on abelian varieties: Representations on pro-unipotent groups

 In the other direction, there is a canonical $G_K$-equivariant homeomorphism given by $(q,u)\mapsto(q,qu)$.
 When condition (1) holds, the $G_K$-action on the left-hand side is continuous, and hence the action on $J_n\O(P)$ is continuous also. \end{proof} \end{definition-lemma}

 The importance of this notion of torsor is twofold.
-Firstly, such torsors arise naturally from geometry as torsors of paths between two $K$-rational points $x,y$ on a connected variety $X/K$ (where $U$ is a finite-dimensional characteristic quotient of the $\Q_p$-pro-unipotent fundamental group of $X$ based at $x$).
-Secondly, the collection of $U$-torsors is parametrised the continuous cohomology of $U(\Q_p)$, which allows one to understand them in a very concrete fashion.
+Firstly, such torsors arise naturally from geometry as torsors of \'etale paths between two $K$-rational points $x,y$ on a connected variety $X/K$.
+Secondly, the collection of $U$-torsors is parametrised by the continuous cohomology of $U(\Q_p)$, which allows one to understand them in a very concrete fashion.

-\begin{lemma} Let $U/\Q_p$ be a representation of $G_K$ on a unipotent group.
-Then there is a canonical bijection \begin{proof} This is a special case of \cite[Proposition 1]{minhyong:siegel}, where the filtration $W_n$ on $\O(P)$ is the $J$-filtration.
+\begin{lemma} Let $U/\Q_p$ be a representation of $G_K$ on a finitely generated pro-unipotent group.
+Then there is a canonical bijection \begin{proof} This is a special case of \cite[Proposition 1]{minhyong:siegel}, where the filtration $W_n$ on $\O(P)$ is the conilpotency filtration.
 It is worthwhile quickly recalling how this construction goes.